SUBARU WRX STI

-Changes to the engine include a larger intercooler to improve engine cooling efficiency and modifications to the ECU to enable more precise tuning of boost pressure control to reduce turbo lag and improve acceleration response.
+Changes to the engine over previous generations include a larger intercooler to improve cooling efficiency and modifications to the ECU to enable more precise tuning of boost pressure control, reducing turbo lag and improving acceleration response.

-As a result of these improvements, when accelerating at 40mph in third gear in S Mode (using the SI-Drive driving mode controller), the WRX STI can accelerate at 2.0m/s2 after just 0.5 seconds, compared to 0.9 seconds on the previous generation.
+As a result, when accelerating at 40mph in third gear in S Mode (using the SI-Drive mode controller), the WRX STI can accelerate at 2.0m/s2 after just 0.5 seconds, compared to 0.9 seconds on the previous generation.
 In the same gear, forward acceleration also now peaks at 3.2m/s2, compared with 2.5m/s2 in the previous model.

-The 2.5-litre Boxer engine is fitted with Subaru’s dual intake and exhaust Active Valve Control System (AVCS), which enhances mechanical efficiency and improves acceleration response by varying the timing of the intake valves to provide optimum air flow in and out of the engine.
+The unit is fitted with Subaru’s dual intake and exhaust Active Valve Control System (AVCS), which enhances efficiency and improves acceleration response by varying the valve timing to provide optimum air flow in and out of the engine.
 AVCS optimises torque between 2,000 and 4,000rpm, the engine speeds typically used by owners on a day-to-day basis, and improves acceleration response at higher engine speeds.